Design your own logo.

 Graphics and layout

-How you organise the information and design elements on your poster can make a big difference.
+How you organize the information and design elements on your poster can make a big difference.
 Use the white space in your poster to draw the viewer’s eye between the key components of your poster.
 Or pull in icons and graphics that reflect the key messages of your campaign.